-You should close any personal chats, tabs, windows, applications, or other private information that you don’t want to be recorded.
+You should close any personal chats, tabs, windows, apps, or other private information that you don’t want to be recorded.

 While recording a test:

-Take some time to read and understand the scenario so that you have the right frame of mind for the test.
+Take some time to read and understand the scenario so you understand what the customer expects from you during the test.

-If you don’t see the microphone icon fluctuate when you speak, then the recorder isn't picking up your audio.
+If the icon doesn't move when you speak: The recorder isn't picking up your audio.

-Customers often need you to complete tasks in a certain order so it’s important not to stray from the tasks or click ahead before you are done.
+Customers often need you to complete tasks in a certain order so it’s important you don't work ahead of the task instructions.